A Library of Wine Works

 The Soul of Wine

 Alsace and Santa Barbara grow some of the same grapes on cool slopes near cool water, yet they could not feel more different: one rooted in centuries of inheritance and tradition, the other young, inventive, still writing its own story.
-Fifty-nine regions in sixteen countries, each one portrayed twice: once by its land, once by its spirit.
-The two portraits don't agree, and that disagreement is where the good wine stories live.
-Six distinct ways a wine region can have a soul.
+The Tool offers fifty-nine wine regions across two independent classification systems — identity and terroir — side by side; hover any region to see its kin in both systems light up at once.
+The Study makes the argument behind the surface: that the two systems do not agree, that the map is not the soul, and that the disagreement is where the good wine stories live.

 59 regions · 16 countries · 6 identities